douglasjmoore/markdown_test/INSTALL_LINUX.md

 | UVM demonstration directory  | DEMO        | `/home/user/uvm-demo`  |

-__Specific library versions__ are called for in this procedure, as incompatabilities were identified between the various software reference versions when this UVM/SystemC Demonstration Project commenced.
+__Specific library versions__ are called for in this procedure, as incompatibilities were identified between the various software reference versions when this UVM/SystemC Demonstration Project commenced.
 As this project progresses, it is likely that updated reference libraries will be incorporated.
 When these updates are